6: Blind Faith

 —

-By the fire that night, after they'd cleared away their dishes, Chris rubbed a chemical-smelling salve into the pads of Zip's paws.
-Then he patched over the claw marks on his backpack and the back of his coat with duct tape, a holdover until they reached Blackthorn.
+By the fire that night, after they’d cleared away their dishes, Chris rubbed a chemical-smelling salve into the pads of Zip’s paws.
+Then he got to work patching over the claw marks on his backpack and the back of his coat with duct tape, a holdover until they reached Blackthorn.
 The line of repairs was starting to seem endless.

 Kosho, his coat freshly brushed, rested his chin on the fire ring and watched with half-lidded eyes.
 Chris couldn’t begin to guess what he was thinking about, but his presence was a comfort.

-The sky was pearlescent with clouds, but every so often a snatch of starry oblivion peeked through.
-Chris couldn't pick out any of the familiar constellations, nor the new ones Una had pointed out to him.
+The sky was pearlescent with clouds.
+Every so often a snatch of starry oblivion peeked through, but Chris couldn’t pick out any of the familiar constellations or the new ones Una had pointed out to him.

 “I sense the weight of your thoughts, Chris.
 What is on your mind?”